paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

     Processing: proj/src/main.cpp

-But, in the absence of error, shows that we can construct a :class:`PpLexer`.
+But, in the absence of error, shows that we can construct a :py:class:`cpip.core.PpLexer.PpLexer`.

 Put the PpLexer to Work
 =======================
-To get :class:`PpLexer` to do something, we need to make the call to :func:`PpLexer.PpTokens()`.
-This function is a generator of preprocessing *tokens*.
+To get :py:class:`cpip.core.PpLexer.PpLexer` to do something, we need to make the call to :py:meth:`cpip.core.PpLexer.PpLexer.PpTokens`.
+This function is a generator of *preprocessing tokens*.

 Lets just print them out with this code: